-Our San Diego property division attorneys know the importance of understanding community property division law cannot be understated.
-If your attorney does not understand the fundamental concepts of how property is actually divided, or if your attorney cannot adequately handle complex property division cases, you should contact our office today for a free consultation.
-We provide a free consultation for property division issues and will help you understand how the court may deal with your specific case, and we will provide you with options that you will easily understand.
+Our San Diego property division attorneys at Wilkinson & Finkbeiner know the importance of understanding community property division law cannot be understated.
+If your attorney does not understand the fundamental concepts of how property is actually divided, or if your attorney cannot adequately handle complex property division cases, you should contact our office today for a private consultation.
+We provide a consultation for property division issues and will help you understand how the court may deal with your specific case, and we will provide you with options that you will easily understand.

 Community Property and Title Presumptions

 Title Presumption.
 Property acquired during marriage that is held in joint names between a husband and wife or domestic partners is presumed to be community property in nature under the law, and includes property held in title as community property, joint tenancy, tenancy by the entirety, and tenancy in common.
 The only way to rebut the presumption that property acquired in joint names during marriage is to show the title document for the property which contains a clear written statement that the property is not community property but is the other party’s separate property, or a separate document containing a written agreement between the parties concerning the character.
 This important rule is set forth in California Family Code 2581.